 On St. Patrick’s Day, the Myriad Botanical Gardens get festive with Celtic music and celebration.
 Wear green, look for a leprechaun in the garden and have some great activities while enjoying Irish food.

 Hang out in a fun pub where they’re sure to have an Irish party on St. Patrick’s Day, complete with green beer.

-Arnie’s Bar celebrated 50 years last year, but what they’re known for is their St. Patrick’s Day celebration.
-There will be plenty of places in the Blue Dome District to get green beer, but Arnie’s is an Irish landmark.
+Arnie's Bar is known for their St. Patrick's Day celebration.
+There will be plenty of places in the Blue Dome District to get green beer, but Arnie's is an Irish landmark.

 Kilkenny’s is another great place to get traditional Irish food in Tulsa.
 The Sevensisters Steak and Guinness Pie and King’s River Fish and Chips are two of the best meals you’ll find in the Tulsa area.

 The city of Enid always hosts a St. Patrick’s Day parade, but the place to get your green beer is Callahan’s.
 Although the pub features some Far East inspirations, you’ll find traditional shepherd’s pie and Scotch eggs on the menu.

 If you can’t get to Ireland, take a road trip to this ghost town that once was a rowdy oil town with saloons, gambling halls and brothels as part of your St. Patrick’s Day celebration.
 Maybe you will find a leprechaun.